shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-05-UsingUIToolkit.md

 # Using UI toolkit
 <hr />

-React Native exposes plain components that you can use, but there's usually much work left to do just to make them look beautiful.
+React Native exposes plain iOS and Android native components that you can use, but there's usually much work left to do just to make them look beautiful.
 Instead, you can use [@shoutem/ui](https://github.com/shoutem/ui), a set of customizable UI components.
 There are [plenty of components]({{ site.baseurl }}/docs/ui-toolkit/components/typography) that you can use out of the box.

 ## Creating restaurants list